rarimo/passport-contracts/README.md

 ### 2. Verify the user is not impersonated

-The second problem is solved through utilizing "active authentication (AA)" mechanism built into the NFC passports.
+The second problem is solved by utilizing "active authentication (AA)" mechanism built into the NFC passports.
 We ask the user to sign the public key of their identity via AA and then verify this signature on-chain.

 ### 3. Prove the user is a human

 Upon issuance, every NFC passport is signed by an authorized (slave) entity that is in turn signed by a member of ICAO Master List.
 We can extract these signatures from passports and check that the master signature resolves to a member of ICAO.
-The extraction is a two step process:
+The extraction is a two-step process:

 1. Extract a slave X509 certificate and check its validity against the master signature
 2. Extract a slave signature and check a passport's validity against a valid X509 certificate

 ### 4. Issue decentralized identity

 If all the checks succeed, we issue a `"hash of passport public key" <-> "identity public key"` bond and store it in the Sparse Merkle Tree (SMT).
-That enables us to prove the belonging of the identity to a certain user in the participation events.
+That enables us to prove that the identity belongs to a certain user in the participation events.

 The stunning beauty of the aforementioned process is that **no** vital information is revealed during the registration.
 We are using advanced ZK techniques and Circom-based circuits to make it work.